morgen-peschke/shortbread-cookies/README.md

 ![A fork being used to poke four holes in a cookie on the sheet, other cookies on the sheet already have holes](./photos/poke.jpg)

+Any extra dough should go back in the fridge until it's time to cut out the next batch.
+The dough is easier to work with when it's a bit chilly.

 ### And ...
 Bake!

 Once the oven is ready, put the cookie sheet(s) in the oven.